-Alice Onyango is a post-doctoral fellow at the Mazingira Animal Nutrition Laboratory while Victor Odipo is a post-doctoral fellow in Big Data at ILRI’s Sustainable Livestock Systems program.
-Onyango received two additional bombs for a laboratory instrument known as a bomb calorimeter, which is used to analyse the gross energy contents of feedstuffs, an important variable when estimating greenhouse gas emissions from livestock.
-The two additional bombs for the existing bomb calorimeters have increased the rate of gross energy analyses of livestock feeds and other animal samples at the centre without which, estimating greenhouse gas emissions by ruminant livestock would not meet international standards.
+Alice Onyango is a post-doctoral fellow at the Mazingira Animal Nutrition Laboratory while Victor Odipo is a post-doctoral fellow in Big Data at ILRI's Sustainable Livestock Systems program.
+Onyango received two additional laboratory instruments known as bomb calorimeters, which are used to analyse the gross energy contents of feedstuffs, an important variable when estimating greenhouse gas emissions from livestock.
+The bomb calorimeters have increased the rate of gross energy analyses of livestock feeds and other animal samples at the centre without which, estimating greenhouse gas emissions by ruminant livestock would not meet international standards.

 Odipo received a multispectral unmanned aerial vehicle (drone) with remote sensors to generate vegetation indices which are critical in assessing plant health, condition and vigour.
 This information is used as a decision support tool in index-based drought risk financing.
 The drone will help to reduce the cost of monitoring by providing unbiased, consistent, and larger data sets compared to traditional means of monitoring rangelands.
 The data will allow the centre's scientists to accurately quantify changes in different vegetation structure components and improve the representativeness of vegetation sampling.

-‘This equipment will support the work of ILRI and its partners in monitoring rangeland conditions to improve the sustainable management initiatives and the livelihoods of livestock keepers,’ said Odipo.
+'This equipment will support the work of ILRI and its partners in monitoring rangeland conditions to improve their sustainable management and the livelihoods of livestock keepers,' said Odipo.

 Polly Ericksen, program leader of ILRI's Sustainable Livestock Systems, lauded GIZ for the support saying the new equipment will support data collection from livestock emissions and climate change mitigation projects in the region.